Program Synopsis and Training

 - Topology, Topological Data Analysis

 Nearly half of the graduate population consists of domestic students coming from both larger universities and smaller liberal arts colleges with a solid math curriculum.
-International students come from all parts of the world and different educational backgrounds.
-About a quarter of our current graduate students are female.
+And as a program group member of the National Math Alliance, we are dedicated to enhancing diversity in our program and the scientific community.
+The International students in our program come from all parts of the world with a wide variety of educational backgrounds.

 Prospective students: email@example.com